 While it's out of sheer stubbornness that I refuse to give in to my kids' dinner demands, a new study from Aston and Loughborough universities in the U.K. suggests I may be on to something.
 Researchers claim they've found a way to banish picky eating and get kids to consume more vegetables.

-“This [picky eating] is a normal developmental stage for children, but it can often lead to a restricted diet as children become fussier and fussier about what they will not eat,” says lead researcher Dr. Claire Fallow.
-“Eating behaviours have been shown to track throughout childhood and into adulthood—so it is vitally important that children are exposed to fruits and vegetables early in life to inform healthy eating as they grow into adolescence and adulthood.”
+"This [picky] is a normal developmental stage for children, but it can often lead to a restricted diet as children become fussier and fussier about what they will not eat," says lead researcher Dr. Claire Fallow.
+"Eating behaviours have been shown to track throughout childhood and into adulthood—so it is vitally important that children are exposed to fruits and vegetables early in life to inform healthy eating as they grow into adolescence and adulthood."